Frequently Asked Questions

 What can I do to reduce execution delay?

-- Use a VPS close to broker servers
+- Use a VPS geographically close to your broker's servers — this is the single biggest factor.